cblanken/cblanken.github.io/content/SideChannel.md

 +++
 The name itself "SideChannel" seems to indicate a [side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack), so we should keep that in mind going forward.

-To start, we're given a short description
+To start, we're given a short description.
 > There's something fishy about this PIN-code checker, can you figure out the PIN and get the flag?